DisplayPort: Other areas

-Market share
+Adoption

-Figures from IDC show that 5.1% of commercial desktops and 2.1% of commercial notebooks released in 2009 featured DisplayPort.
-The main factor behind this was the phase-out of VGA, and that both Intel and AMD planned to stop building products with FPD-Link by 2013.
-Nearly 70% of LCD monitors sold in August 2014 in the US, UK, Germany, Japan, and China were equipped with HDMI/DisplayPort technology, up 7.5% on the year, according to Digitimes Research.
-IHS Markit, an analytics firm, forecast that DisplayPort would surpass HDMI in 2019.
+In 2009, 5.1% of commercial desktops and 2.1% of commercial notebooks released that featured that year DisplayPort, according to figures from IDC.
+At the time, VGA was being phased out, and both Intel and AMD planned to stop building products with FPD-Link by 2013.

+In 2017, the "Interface Battleground Report" from IHS Markit (now Informa Omdia) forecast that DisplayPort would surpass HDMI in 2019.
+However, the 2024 report predicted that HDMI would remain the market leader through 2026.

 Companion standards

 Mini DisplayPort

 Mini DisplayPort (mDP) is a standard announced by Apple in the fourth quarter of 2008.
 Shortly after announcing Mini DisplayPort, Apple announced that it would license the connector technology with no fee.
 The following year, in early 2009, VESA announced that Mini DisplayPort would be included in the upcoming DisplayPort 1.2 specification.

 On 24 February 2011, Apple and Intel announced Thunderbolt, a successor to Mini DisplayPort which adds support for PCI Express data connections while maintaining backwards compatibility with Mini DisplayPort based peripherals.